tdonaworth/axios-ssrf/docs/SSRF_bypass.md

  - Obfuscate blocked strings using URL encoding or case variation.
  - Provide a URL that you control, which redirects to the target URL.
 Try using different redirect codes, as well as different protocols for the target URL.
 For example, switching from an http: to https: URL during the redirect has been shown to bypass some anti-SSRF filters.

-## SSRF with whitelist-based input filters
+## SSRF with allow-based input filters
 Some applications only allow inputs that match, a whitelist of permitted values.
 The filter may look for a match at the beginning of the input, or contained within in it.
 You may be able to bypass this filter by exploiting inconsistencies in URL parsing.

 The URL specification contains a number of features that are likely to be overlooked when URLs implement ad-hoc parsing and validation using this method: